-Beacon re-orders the walk list by street so each canvasser walks the shortest sensible path — not a list in import-row order.
-Priority leads weight to the front.
-(Under the hood: a nearest-neighbor + 2-opt TSP solver, if you care.)
+Beacon re-orders the walk list by street so each canvasser walks a short, sensible path rather than a list in import-row order.
+Priority leads are weighted toward the front.
+Under the hood it runs a nearest-neighbor plus 2-opt TSP solver.

 — Capabilities

-The walk list ships with route order baked in.
-Tap any contact for turn-by-turn handoff to your phone's maps app.
-Priority leads ride at the top of the route.
+The walk list ships with route order baked in, and any contact can be tapped for a turn-by-turn handoff to the phone's maps app.
+Priority leads sit at the top of the route, so they get hit early in the shift.

 /01 — SOLVER

-Builds a short, sensible route across every door on the list, then trims the obvious detours.
-(Nearest-neighbor seeds a tour, 2-opt iteratively improves it.)
+The solver builds a short, sensible route across every door on the list, then trims the obvious detours.
+Nearest-neighbor seeds an initial tour, and 2-opt iteratively improves it.
 A typical walk list finishes in well under a second.

 /02 — PRIORITY